gamemanual0/gm0/source/docs/hardware-basics/tools-list.rst

 ==========
 Tools List
 ==========
-Here are a selection of necessary and helpful tools for your team.
+Here are a selection of necessary and useful tools for your team.
 You'll obviously need to purchase the basics such as the right screwdriver, hex keys, and drill bits.
 For a bit more precision and the ability to dabble in custom,